JumpingKeyCaps/BlueToothMultiScreenSync/README.md

  - Bezels: Large physical bezels break the visual illusion unless compensated.

  - Uniform scale: must be applied equally to X and Y to prevent distortion.

- - Portrait-only: first version fixed to portrait mode for simpler math.

  - Partial rendering: crop logic must handle cases where the image is 100% outside the viewport.